eclipse-tractusx/managed-identity-wallet/README.md

 Now you have achieved the following:

 * set up the development environment to run it from source
-* initialized the catena-x wallet and its revocation list
+* initialized the base wallet and its revocation list
 * you can retrieve the list of wallets in Postman via the *Get wallets from Managed Identity Wallets*

 ## Setup Summary